5 Things You Wish You Knew Before Hiring a Web DeveloperAugust 15, 2017 January 27, 2019 /

 The thing about those tools is they might give you lots of flexibility on content, but they don’t give you much flexibility when it comes to design.
 Can you easily add blogs posts and tweak page titles?
 Yes.
 Can you add a new page layout to accommodate a new service or promotion you’d like to highlight?
 Probably not.

 In their own way, DIY website builders are just as inflexible as a proprietary CMS.

-5. Quality varies among web design shops, so be sure to scrutinize.
+5. Quality varies among web developers so be sure to scrutinize.

 How do their websites look?
 Good?
-For that matter, how does the web designer’s own website look?
+For that matter, how does the web developers own website look?
 It’s important.